grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/add-migration-handler-for-backend.md

 In this example, you can regenerate the schema running the test in `query_test.go` so your new data type will become ready to be used.

-Note that we haven't yet made a breaking change because all new parameters (in this case `Multiply`) are marked as optional.
-Also, we haven't modified any of the business logic, so everything should work as before, using the deprecated property.
-We're going to actually make a breaking change in the next step.
+Note that there is not yet a breaking change because all the new parameters (in this case `Multiply`) are marked as optional.
+Also, none of the other business logic has been modified, so everything should work as before, using the deprecated property.
+In the next step, there is actually a breaking change.

 ### Step 3: Use the new query format